'Get This Fixed': Boaters Want An End To Trailer Plate Fees Rising 555%

 Since early 2020, lawmakers said a fix was on the way, but lawmakers said COVID and other obstacles left those plans dead in the water.

-Now the Illinois House has finally passed a bill that would bring the fees down to $36 dollars, sponsored by Representative Marcus Evans (33rd) of Chicago.READ MORE: Two 14-Year-Old Boys Charged In Fire That Destroyed Vacant Roller Rink Building In McHenry
+Now the Illinois House and Illinois Senate have finally passed a bill that would bring the fees down to $36 dollars, sponsored by Representative Marcus Evans (33rd) of Chicago.READ MORE: Illinois State Lawmakers Pass Legislation Aimed At Shutting Down Puppy Mills

 “We got to pay the bills in the state of Illinois so folks are looking for revenue.
 So I think this is something where people said it won’t be so bad,” Evans said.
 “But I don’t think there was a lot of analysis at that time.”